-Stage 2: formal
+Stage 2: Formal

 The formal stage involves the complainant putting the complaint into writing, usually to the Headteacher and/or the subject of the complaint.
 This letter should provide details such as relevant dates, times and the names of witnesses of events, alongside copies of any relevant documents.
-The complainant should also state what they feel would resolve the complaint.
+The complainant should also state why they are not happy with stage 1 and what they feel would resolve the complaint.

 The Headteacher (or other person appointed by the Headteacher for this purpose) will then conduct their own investigation.
-If a meeting is convened the complainant may be accompanied to this meeting, and should inform the school of the identity of their companion in advance.
+If a meeting is convened the complainant may be accompanied to this meeting by one person, and should inform the school of the identity of their companion in advance.
 In certain circumstances, the school may need to refuse a request for a particular individual to attend any such meeting - for example, if there is a conflict of interest.
 If this is the case, the school will notify the complainant as soon as they are aware, so that the complainant has the opportunity to arrange alternative accompaniment.

-The written conclusion of this investigation will be sent to the complainant within 10 school days.
+The written conclusion of this investigation will be sent to the complainant within 15 school days.

-If the complainant is not satisfied with the response and wishes to proceed to the next stage of this procedure, they should inform the clerk to the trustees within 10 school days.
+If the complainant is not satisfied with the response and wishes to proceed to the next stage of this procedure, they should inform the clerk to the governors within 10 school days.